Mechanisms Involved In Systemic Nicotine-Induced Glutamatergic Synaptic Plasticity On Dopamine Neurons In The Ventral Tegmental Area

 Journal of Neuroscience

 Digital Object Identifier (DOI)

 Gao, Ming; Jin, Yu; Yang, Kechun; Zhang, Die; Lukas, Ronald J.; and Wu, Jie, "Mechanisms Involved In Systemic Nicotine-Induced Glutamatergic Synaptic Plasticity On Dopamine Neurons In The Ventral Tegmental Area" (2010).
-Neurobiology.
+Translational Neuroscience.
 246.